 1st December, 2020

-ISD researchers conducted a joint research study with the Institute for Sustainable Industries & Liveable Cities at Victoria University into activity in the far-right and far-left Facebook ecosystems in Australia between January and July 2020.
+New ISD research conducted in partnership with the Institute for Sustainable Industries & Liveable Cities at Victoria University looks into the far-right and far-left Facebook ecosystems in Australia between January and July 2020.
 Researchers sought to understand how the far-right and far-left interact online, and to examine how central opposition to the ‘other side’ is to their self-definition.
 This understanding is an important element of assessing the nature of far-right and far-left movements and their mobilisation.

 The authors recognise that far-right and far-left ideologies and movements are radically opposed in values, ethical standpoints and goals and are not meant to be considered as equivalents at opposite ends of the ideological spectrum.